If you’ve recently purchased a DSLR camera and don’t know how to use it, you’re in the right place!

 ISO is simply a measure of your camera’s sensitivity to light.
-ISO has a scale from 100-1600, or even higher on some cameras.
+ISO has a scale from 100-3200, or even higher on some cameras.
 The higher the ISO, the more light the camera lets in, and the brighter the photo.

-So to take light and bright food photography, we wan’t a higher ISO, right?
+So to take light and bright food photography, we want a higher ISO, right?

 In fact, we want our ISO to be as low as possible.
-This is because as ISO increases, so does the grain or ‘noise’ in our photos.
+This is because as ISO increases, so does the grain or noise in our photos.
 So to take crisp, clean, food photos, you’ll want to keep your ISO low.
 I usually range from ISO 100 to ISO 400 depending on the availability of light and the aperture and shutter speed I want.

 Using your DSLR correctly comes with practice.
 Pick a simple subject and experiment with different settings to see the results.
 It may seem exhaustive at first, but soon enough you’ll be adjusting your settings like a natural!

 If you are still unsure about some concepts, I highly recommend checking out Joanie Simon’s YouTube channel – it’s a gold mine for food photography tips.